 Does Order Matter?

-Figuring out the number of Spaces, Choices, and whether Order Matters are basically the substance of the rest of this book.
+Figuring out the number of Spaces, Choices, and whether Order Matters are basically the substance of the rest of this post.

 As a note, I have a potentially violent disdain for the standard Permutation and Combinations equations: